Conference Teaches Over 60 Educators about Personal Finance, Brings National Speakers and Resources to Oregon

 PORTLAND, Ore., August 21, 2014Financial Beginnings, a Portland-based nonprofit, in partnership with the Oregon Jump$tart Coalition, and Portland State University’s School of Business Administration, held a two-day conference August 19, 2014 and August 20, 2014, at Portland State University.

 The first of its kind in Oregon, this conference taught educators about proactive and responsible personal financial management, and provided resources and information about how to implement financial lessons in the classroom.
+They also invested in a conference av hire to give the best experience to the participants.
+You can look into av hire for corporate meetings if needed.

 Over 60 educators attended the two-day conference seeking ways of complying with Oregon’s new Common Core education requirements, which now include Financial Literacy under the Social Sciences’ Core Standards.
 Additional attendees included churches and community nonprofits, including a low-income housing authority, all exploring ways to provide financial education to their respective audiences, and if you’re interested in finances you should find out more at Strategic Business Finance as this is a business which specialized in this.